 The interest cost of a reverse mortgage with an annuity can be higher than the interest costs associated with a series of regular smaller loans.
 With the reverse annuity mortgage, you borrow as much as possible upfront to purchase your annuity and incur larger interest costs as opposed to taking out smaller monthly loan payments.

-Although your income is guaranteed for life, your payout annuity is locked-in and you will not be able to make any changes to your income stream to adjust to any future changing circumstances.
+Although your income is guaranteed for life, your payout annuity is locked-in, and you will not be able to make any changes to your income stream to adjust to any future changing circumstances.

 SSI and Medicaid Reductions

 Annuity payouts are considered income by Supplemental Security Income and Medicaid.
-Your SSI benefit payments will be reduced on a dollar-for-dollar basis and the annuity income may make you ineligible for Medicaid.
+Your SSI benefit payments will be reduced on a dollar-for-dollar basis, and the annuity income may make you ineligible for Medicaid.

 While regular loan advances from a home equity line of credit are not taxable, the interest portion of your payout annuity will be treated as taxable income.
+As interest accrues, you'll essentially accumulate interest upon interest.
+The loan may outgrow the equity left in your home so you (and your heirs) will be left with no assets in the property.

 Some annuities have deferral periods of months or even years before the payouts begin.
 You should exercise care before making a decision as you may not receive as much income as you originally thought.